NCAR/esds/posts/map_blocks_example.md

     assert dims_in == TEMP.dims, 'dimension mismatch'
     assert 'z_t' in SALT.coords, 'z_t not found in SALT coords'

-    # drop ancillary coordinates (this may not be necessary)
+    # drop ancillary coordinates
     SALT = SALT.reset_coords(drop=True)
     TEMP = TEMP.reset_coords(drop=True)

-    # compute density
+    # compute density - this is where there is a tradeoff in using a "core dimension" for chunking
     rho = pop_tools.eos(SALT.chunk({'z_t': 10}),
                         TEMP.chunk({'z_t': 10}),
                         depth=SALT.z_t * 0.).compute()